Kioubit/FlapAlerted/README.md

 ### Setup notes

 The program will listen on port 1790 for incoming BGP sessions (passive mode - no outgoing connections).
 Peering multiple nodes with a single instance of the program is also possible.
-The 'multihop' mode in your BGP daemon (for example BIRD) should be enabled to allow for running this program on the same host.
-Note that with BIRD there is a bug that requires using another IP address that belongs to the host (for example an IP from a dummy interface) for it to correctly send bgp information to a local instance of the program.

 ### Commandline arguments
 The following commandline arguments are required: